iraiosub/riboseq-flow/README.md

 ### Files

-- `annotation` contains information on the representative transcript per gene used for riboseq QC and P-site analyses, as well as bowtie2 and STAR indexes used by the pipeline
+- `annotation` contains information on the representative transcript per gene used for ribo-eq QC and P-site analyses, as well as bowtie2 and STAR indexes used by the pipeline
-    - `*.longest_cds.transcript_info.tsv` a TSV file with a single representative transcript for each gene, with information on CDS start, length and end
+    - `*.longest_cds.transcript_info.tsv` TSV file with a single representative transcript for each gene, with information on CDS start, length and end
     - `bowtie2` and `star` folders with indexes used for aligning reads
 - `preprocessed` contains reads pre-processed according to user settings for UMI extraction and trimming and filtering, and the corresponding logs.
-The `*.filtered.fastq.gz` files are the ones used for downstream alignment steps.
+The `*.filtered.fastq.gz` files are used for downstream alignment steps.
 - `fastqc` contains FastQC reports
-- `premapped` contains files resulting from alignment to the small RNA genome (smallrna_genome):
+- `premapped` contains  files from aligning reads to contaminants:
-    - `*.bam` contains read alignments to the small RNA genome in BAM format
+    - `*.bam` BAM format alignments to contaminants
-    - `*.bam.seqs.gz` contains the mapping locations and sequences of reads mapped to the small RNA genome
+    - `*.bam.seqs.gz` mapping locations and sequences of contaminant-mapped reads
-    - `*.unmapped.fastq.gz` contains the sequencing reads that did not map to the small RNA genome, in FASTQ format
+    - `*.unmapped.fastq.gz` sequencing reads that did not map to the contaminants in FASTQ format
     - `*.premap.log` is the bowtie2 log file
 - `mapped` contains files resulting from alignment to the genome and transcriptome:
-    - `*.Aligned.sortedByCoord.out.bam` contains read alignments to the genome in BAM format
+    - `*.Aligned.sortedByCoord.out.bam` read alignments to the genome in BAM format
-    - `*.Aligned.toTranscriptome.out.bam` contains read alignments to the transcriptome in BAM format
+    - `*.Aligned.toTranscriptome.out.bam` read alignments to the transcriptome in BAM format
     - `*.Log.final.out` is the STAR log output file
 - `deduplicated` contains files resulting after deduplication based on genomic or transcriptomic location and UMIs:
-    - `*.genome.dedup.sorted.bam` contains the UMI deduplicated alignments to the genome in BAM format
+    - `*.genome.dedup.sorted.bam` UMI deduplicated alignments to the genome, in BAM format
-    - `*.transcriptome.dedup.sorted.bam` contains the UMI deduplicated alignments to the transcriptome in BAM format
+    - `*.transcriptome.dedup.sorted.bam` UMI deduplicated alignments to the transcriptome in BAM format
-- `riboseq_qc` contains quality-control plots informing on mapping lengths, frame, distribution around start and stop codons, rRNA proportion, duplication, fraction of useful reads, PCA plots
+- `riboseq_qc` contains QC plots informing on read and mapping lengths, frame, periodicity, signal around start and stop codons, contaminants content, duplication, fraction of useful reads
     - `mapping_length_analysis` contains csv files with number of raw and mapped reads by length:
         - `*.after_premap.csv`
         - `*.before_dedup.csv`